NZLouislu/github-projects-md-sync/README.md

 ## Overview

-v0.1.11 introduces a safer, clearer sync model:
+The latest release introduces a safer, clearer sync model:
 - Single entry for md→project with create-only enforcement
 - Separated formats: Multi-Story for import, Single-Story for export
 - Dry-run diagnostics for CI and previewing plans